 Since all of these cars are standardly equipped with the great looking double sunroof.
 Now, the steel tracks of this sunroof can often rust in the early before facelift cars.
 The dealer usually fixed this issue by repainting the visible steel tracks under the front sunroof, but this is only a temporary solution so the rust will come back.
 It will come back because the steel frame continues under the rear sunroof panel which is simply not accessible without removing the complete sunroof frame.
-In other words, the only real and proper fix is is to replace the whole sunroof casette – which costs around 3 000 €.
+In other words, the only real and proper fix is is to replace the whole sunroof assembly – which costs around 3 000 €.

-“The anti corrosion warranty lasts 6 years if I’m not mistaken, but in most of the cases this specific warranty won’t cover this issue anyway.
+“The anti corrosion warranty lasts only 6 years if I’m not mistaken, but in most of the cases this specific warranty won’t cover this issue anyway.
 Although some owners were lucky enough to get a new complete sunroof under the warranty.”

 So the best is to buy a car after the first facelift made from July 2012 because these models do have improved sunroof steel tracks, although it’s still good to check them before buying.